openfisca/openfisca-doc/en/coding-the-legislation/writing_yaml_tests.md

     personnes_a_charge: ["enfant1", "enfant2"]
 ```

 - define the variables related to each individual in the family as follows.
-Under a field `individus: `, list all individuals previously defined using the field `- id:` indented with four spaces.
-After each `- id:`, precise the label of each individual as a string.
-Under each `- id`, write each of all the relevant variables on one line, indented with six spaces.
-For instance, one can define the variables related to the four individuals of a family as follows:
+Each individual is refered to with the key `- id:` which has for associated value the label of the individual.
+Define the list of associative arrays containing the variables and values related to each individual as follows:
 ```yaml
   individus:
     - id: "parent1"